PMassicotte/cdoc/README.md

 8          umeaa    15
 ```

-# CDOM preprocessing

-* CDOM values between 240-600 nm have been kept for further analyzes.

-* All CDOM profiles have been interpolated at 1 nm increment to make sure that the calculation of metrics will be performed on same spectral range for everyone.

 # Colin datasets

 Colin provided a huge dataset of CDOM and DOC observations.
 I did my best to pre-process these data.
 However, here are some pending questions.